AnarchyDevTeam/Projects/README.md

 # Projects

 ### Anarchy
-A simple, easy to use Discord API wrapper.<br>
+A simple, easy to use Discord API wrapper, which primarely focuses on selfbot development.<br>
 https://github.com/iLinked1337/Anarchy<br>

 ### OpenDiscordHaxx (OpenDH)